alisheikh/yesno.js/README.md

 is(a).string; // returns false

 ```
-and you have many other properties to test which are :
+and you have many other properties to test, which are :

  ```javascript
 is(a).number;